-Also covering Betterhash, Braidpool, Stratum, Stratum v2, and Block withholding attack
+Also covering Betterhash, Braidpool, Stratum, and Stratum v2

 Hashing a block header will produce a value that can be interpreted as a number.
 Hashing many unique block headers using double-SHA256 will produce a uniform distribution of numbers within the range 0 to 2256-1.
 For example, approximately 1% of the numbers will have values less than 1% of the range’s maximum value.
 For a block to contain enough proof of work to be valid, its header must hash to a value below a target value that is dynamically set by the protocol.
 For example, if the target value is 1% of the range maximum, each hash of a unique header has a 1% chance of being below the target.